5 Things A Manager Should Hold On To

 We want to pitch you a curve ball today and talk about YOUR specific duties to keep to yourself—sometimes, you shouldn’t let someone on your team touch these responsibilities.

-It’s okay to play it safe on these big buckets:
+It’s okay to play it safe on these big buckets.
+So here’s 5 things a manager should hold on to;

 - Team vision: You’re the leader because you had a vision on where to take your team and how to incorporate individual goals into the company’s goals.
 Handing off the complete vision to someone else could potentially derail what you are hoping to create and reach.
 However, it’s encouraged to include others in the vision planning—everyone can fill in the gaps with their skills, ideas, and talents, but you call the shots.